gabriellegall/dbt_netsuite/README.md

 ## Layers
 The datawarehouse is structured through several layers in order to ensure (1) performance (2) clarity and (3) modularity :
 - **'stg'**: Staging of the raw data.
-Those tables are expected to be an exact copy of NetSuite data.
+Those tables are expected to be **an exact copy of NetSuite data**.
 In the modern data stack, the stg layer is automatically updated using a dedicated tool like Fivetran or Stitch - having native NetSuite connectors.
-- **'prep'**: Intermediate layer to perform any technical transformation.
+- **'prep'**: **Intermediate layer to perform any technical transformation**.
 SQL Server does not support nested CTEs, so intermediate calculations at any step should be materialized as views or tables.
-- **'scd'**: Historization of the requirement elements (typically dimensions) using Dbt snapshots
+- **'scd'**: **Historization** of the requirement elements (typically dimensions) using Dbt snapshots
-- **'dwh'**: Storage of all the NetSuite transactions and transaction lines data (facts) in a native normalized manner.
+- **'dwh'**: Storage of **all** the NetSuite transactions and transaction lines data (facts) in a native normalized manner.
 Update of this table is incremental since it contains 100% of the NetSuite data (high volume).
 Monthly historized transaction lines are also stored in this layer since storing them as Dbt snapshots under the scd layer would be too costly.
 - **'bus'**: Virtualized layer built on top of the dwh and scd layers.
-This is where final dimension tables are structured and the scope of all transactions and transaction lines to be retrieved, for all use-cases, is defined.
+This is where **final dimension tables are structured and the scope of all transactions and transaction lines to be retrieved**, for all use-cases, is defined.
 - **'ds'**: Denormalized dataset layer containing all additive calculations and joins with the dimension tables to answer to business use-cases.
 This layer also contains the datasets including the user row-level-security.
 This layer is typically designed for BI tools like Tableau - expecting a single flat data source input.
 This layer is not applicable to tools like Power BI - expecting a star schema as a semantic layer.

 ## DAG